 The parish church is Saint Kevin’s, one of Dublin’s finest gothic-revival buildings.
 It was designed by E. W. Pugin and G. Ashlin, and built between 1869 and 1872, though the work of decorating the interior continued for several years afterwards.

 From 1880 until 1974 Cardinal Newman’s University Church, Saint Stephen’s Green, served as a chapel of ease to the parish.

-In addition to being a parish church, in September 2007 Saint Kevin’s became the home of the newly-established Latin Mass Chaplaincy, which draws people from all over the city of Dublin and beyond; see www.latinmassdublin.ie.
+In addition to being a parish church, Saint Kevin’s is also the hope of the diocesan Latin Mass Chaplaincy, which draws people from all over the city of Dublin and beyond; see www.latinmassdublin.ie.

 10.00 a.m.
 (English)

 Ashes will be blessed and distributed at all Massses